harapekokururi/harapekokururi/README.md

 Hello, I'm tiki_himeno(姫野地生).

-I was Hardware Engineer in Japan, and now I am Mathematics teacher.
+I was Hardware Engineer in Japan, and I am Mathmatics teacher now.

 I'm not good at Programming and English.